Missouri Department of Elementary and Secondary Education Homepage

 LEAs should NOT submit a correction or appeal for Success-Ready Student (CCR data) until their MOSIS ID cleanup for Success-Ready CCR files are completed and certified.

 Additional information regarding the appeals process and forms can be found in the Accountability Data Appeals Process tab on this page.
-Of you have any additional questions, please contact DESE Accountability Data at accountabilitydata@dese.mo.gov or 573-526-4426.
+If you have any additional questions, please contact DESE Accountability Data at accountabilitydata@dese.mo.gov(link sends email) or 573-526-4426.

 Medical Waivers